LaunchCodeEducation/linux/content/bash-operators/walkthrough/redirect-write/index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-## Bash Output
+## Standard Input

-- STDOUT
+- Bash accepts input from the user as text.
-  - When working within a bash terminal it will regularly output information or text in response to a command.
+  - redirect input from file into command:
-  - Bash can take the output and write the information to a file in two ways:
+    - `cat < filename`

-    - Append output to file
+- redirect write command output to file with `>`
-    - Overwrite file with new output
+  - `ls -a > ls-a-example`